Driving on Autobahn

 A73: from Lichtenfels to Bamberg and vice versa.
 You can drive fast here from Höhe Bad Staffelstein.

-A8: from Luxembourg border to Tunnel Pellinger Berg (in both directions)
+A8: from the border of Luxembourg to the Tunnel Pellinger Berg (in both directions)

 A8: from Merzig to exit Rehlingen-Siersburg (in both directions)